J. Douglas Adams Middle School

 Notes from the Field

-"I like that we are spreading knowledge about plastic pollution and taking steps to reduce the use of single-use plastics."
+"I like that we are spreading knowledge about plastic pollution and taking steps to reduce the use of single-use plastic."